mspnp/go-batcher/README.md

 Some other terms will be used throughout...

+- __Instance__: Using AzureSharedResource, you can share the capacity of a datastore across different processes, containers, servers, Pod replicas, etc. Hereafter, these separate entities will be refered to as Instances.

 - __Target__: As Operations are enqueued or marked done in Batcher it updates a Target number which is the total cost Batcher thinks is necessary to process any outstanding Operations.
 In other words, as Operations are enqueued, the Target grows by the cost of that Operation.
 When a batch is marked done, the Target is reduced by the cost of all Operations in that batch.

 - __Capacity__: The capacity that the rate limiter has been able to procure is available via the Capacity() method or the capacity event.

 - __MaxCapacity__: When using a rate limiter the MaxCapacity is the maximum capacity that could even be provided.
-For AzureSharedResource, this is the total of shared capacity and reserved capacity.
-For ProvisionedResource, this is the capacity that was provided when New() was called.
+For AzureSharedResource, this is the total of SharedCapacity and ReservedCapacity.
+For ProvisionedResource, this is the MaxCapacity that was provided when New() was called.

+  - __SharedCapacity__: AzureSharedResource has a SharedCapacity which is defined when NewAzureSharedResource() is called.
+This is the capacity for the datastore that is shared across any number of Instances.
+In the most simple case, if a Cosmos database had 20K RU and 4 Instances of the service using it, you might specify the SharedCapacity as 20K on each Instance if you want all the capacity shared.
+SharedCapacity reduces cost.

+  - __ReservedCapacity__: AzureSharedResource optionally allows you to specify a ReservedCapacity that will only be used by this Instance.
+For example, in the above example, if you wanted to reserve 2K RU for each of your Instances, you might use a ReservedCapacity of 2K (on each of 4 Instances) and then use 12K for the SharedCapacity.
+ReservedCapacity reduces latency.

-- __Partitions__: The AzureSharedResource rate limiter divides the shared capacity by a factor to determine the number of partitions to provision as blobs.
+- __Partitions__: The AzureSharedResource rate limiter divides the SharedCapacity by a factor to determine the number of partitions to provision as blobs.
 If a process owns the exclusive lease on the partition blob, then it is allowed to use 1 factor of capacity.
-For example, if the shared capacity is 10K and the factor is 1K, then there are 10 partitions, control of each is worth 1K capacity.
+For example, if the SharedCapacity is 10K and the factor is 1K, then there are 10 partitions, control of each is worth 1K capacity.

 ![topology](./images/topology.png)